 For butterflies, presentation is everything so grouping the same nectar plants together will help butterflies see your scrumptious offering from a distance.

 Some nectar plants have the reputation of being favorites to a wide variety of butterflies – plants such as Coneflower, Tall Verbena, Mexican Sunflower, Lantana, and Zinnia to name a few.

-Avoid plants considered to be ‘invasive’ in your area.
+Whenever possible, plant native nectar plants and avoid plants considered to be ‘invasive’ in your area.
 When in doubt ask your local garden center for advice.

-Whenever possible plant native nectar plants.
-They not only require less maintenance than non-natives but they bring a welcome variety to your gardens.
+They not only require less maintenance than non-natives, but they bring a welcome variety to your gardens.

 Read more: 4 Actionable Tips to Attract Butterflies to Your Garden